BrajRaj89/MyWebRock/README.md

 ### Using JWebRock in a Project

-1. Copy the JAR mywebrock.jar to use in your web application:
+1. Copy the JAR JWebRock.jar to use in your web application:
 2. Add in WEB-INF/lib/ of your project
 3. Configure required servlets in web.xml
 4. Create service classes using JWebRock annotations